The-Aether-Team/The-Aether/docs/AGREEMENT.md

     - [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) for code or other changes.
 - Your contributions are of your own work and are free of legal restrictions (such as patents or copyrights).

-If you have any questions about these terms, please [get in contact with us](mailto:support@gildedgames.com). **If you do not agree to these terms, please do not submit contributions to this repository.**
+If you have any questions about these terms, please [get in contact with Oz#1986 on the Aether Community Discord](https://discord.gg/aethermod). **If you do not agree to these terms, please do not submit contributions to this repository.**